dwbutler/qu-mongoid/README.md

 ## Configuration

 Qu-Mongoid will automatically connect to the default connection specified in mongoid.yml.
 If a default connection is not specified, it will attempt to read from ENV['MONGOHQ_URL'] and ENV['MONGOLAB_URI'], so it should work on Heroku.
-If you need to use a different Mongoid connection, you can do the following in an initializer:
+If you need to use a different Mongoid connection, you can do the following:

 ``` ruby
 Qu.configure do |c|